Stand with Ukraine flag

 Doc info icon

-Edge UDP Integration is implemented in a similar way, as UDP Integration.
-The only difference is in the way, how integration is created and provisioned.
-Please make sure that you have knowledge of UDP Integration before proceed.
+Edge UDP Integration is implemented similarly to the UDP Integration.
+The only difference is how the integration is created and deployed.
+Before proceeding, refer to the UDP Integration documentation.

 Overview

-UDP Integration allows to stream data from devices which use a UDP transport protocol to ThingsBoard Edge and converts payloads of these devices into the ThingsBoard Edge format.
+UDP Integration allows data to be streamed to ThingsBoard Edge from devices that use a UDP transport protocol, and converts payloads from these devices to the ThingsBoard Edge format.

 Doc info icon

-UDP Integration can be started only as Remote Integration.
-It could be started on the same machine, where TB Edge instance is running, or you can start in on another machine, that has access over the network to the TB Edge instance.
+UDP Integration can only be started as a Remote Integration.
+It can be started on the same machine, where the TB Edge instance is running, or you can start it on another machine that has access to the TB Edge instance over the network.

 image